-- Fundamentals of IT
+- · Fundamentals of IT

-- Global Information
+- · Global Information

-- Application Design
+- · Application Design

-In addition to the mandatory units, two optional units will be confirmed later.
+In addition to the mandatory units, two optional units will also be selected by the department.

 Students must have a love of using computer software to produce an end product.
 They must also have skills in the use of office software.
 These support the transferable skills required by universities and employers such as communication, problem solving, time management, research and analytical skills.